sailorproject/sailor/README.md

 * /docs - this one is supposed to have documentation
 * /src - Lua modules with nice stuff from sailor and other places.
  * /sailor - Sailor modules
- * /sailor/demo-app - blank Sailor web app, can be copy pasted as base for your own apps
+ * /sailor/blank-app - blank Sailor web app, can be copy-pasted as base for your own apps
 * /test - apps for testing and demonstration purposes

 ### Supported Environments